kamranahmedse/itomate/readme.md

 > Automate your iTerm layouts and session setup

-Define your iTerm layouts, commands to execute in the form of yaml files and run a single command to have iTerm prepare it self for you to start working.
+Define your iTerm layouts, commands to execute in the form of yaml files and run a single command to have iTerm prepare itself for you to start working.

 ## Requirements